-First, follow the instructions for compiling the sample application in Section ?? to ensure you have the proper settings.
-Once the stub files in the SYMPHONY-3.0.1\Template hierarchy are filled in, use the project "vrp" as a template to create a new project called "user" that compiles the files in SYMPHONY-3.0.1\Template and creates a library.
-Modify the project "symphony" to compile and link with the new user library.
+First, follow the instructions for compiling SYMPHONY in Section 4.1.2 to ensure you have the proper settings.
+Once the stub files in the SYMPHONY-4.0\USER hierarchy are filled in, you should be able to compile the new application and run it successfully.

-9.7 Debugging Your Application
+4.2.8 Debugging Your Application